Hailsham RoadHerstmonceuxEast Sussex, BN27 4JXTel: 01323 833535

 The practice operates a policy of no discrimination regardless of race, gender, social class, age, religion, sexual orientation, appearance, disability or mental condition.

-When you register you will be required to have a ‘New Patient Check' appointment with the practice nurse, which is an informal consultation to gather information regarding your previous medical history, regular medication, to check your blood pressure and urine and to find out how best the practice can serve your medical needs.
+When you register you may be required to have a ‘New Patient Check' appointment with the practice nurse, which is an informal consultation to gather information regarding your previous medical history, regular medication, to check your blood pressure and urine and to find out how best the practice can serve your medical needs.

 All patients over the age of 75 are encouraged to attend the surgery on an annual basis at which time a medication review and general check-up will be performed.